Can you use an iPhone without a SIM card? Yes, you can. But the tricky part is activating and setting up the phone in the first place.

 Here's how to activate your iPhone:

-- Place it in your iPhone.
+- Put the SIM in your iPhone.

 - Go through the usual setup options, including logging on to your Wi-Fi network.